DA 210 - Data Systems (cross-listed as CS 181)

 Week 4: Tabular Data

-Learning Outcomes: Explain the philosophy of tabular data analysis in Python
+Learning Outcomes: Explain the philosophy of tabular data analysis in Python, pandas startup

 Week 5: Tabular Data